BogdanFloris/algo-ds-library/README.md

-# CLRS Library
+# Library

-This repository provides implementations for the algorithms and data structures presented in the book [Introduction to Algorithms (3rd Edition)](https://mitpress.mit.edu/books/introduction-algorithms-third-edition) and server as a learning exercise.
+This repository provides implementations for popular algorithms and data structures, most of them presented in the book [Introduction to Algorithms (3rd Edition)](https://mitpress.mit.edu/books/introduction-algorithms-third-edition).

 The algorithms are written in Python 3 and are split into two main packages:
 1. Algorithms (sorting algorithms, graph algorithms)